-All vehicles shall be equipped with regular mirrors and a convex mirror.
+All vehicles shall be equipped with regular mirrors and a convex mirror

 New feeder road equipment shall be equipped with heated mirrors.
-Any feeder road equipment not presently equipped shall be equipped with heated minors when the mirrors require replacement.
+Any feeder road equipment not presently equipped shall be equipped with heated mirrors when the mirrors require replacement.

 The Employer shall continue to install and maintain the agreed to camera monitor backing system devices in all package cars for the furtherance of safety while backing.
 If technological advances would allow a more effective system or enhancements in the current system, the Employer shall meet with the Union to discuss and review any potential changes.
+Where available, the Employer will lease or rent vehicles with camera monitor backing system devices or a cross view back up mirror.